paulbarr77/ELK-Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
    Installed as an agent on the servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-  Metricbeat is installed on the different servers in the environment and used for monitoring their performance, as well as that of different external services running on them.
+  Metricbeat is installed to collect metrics of your system and for producing a visualization of their performance in a variety of charts and graphs.

 The configuration details of each machine may be found below.